Pedro-Beirao/dsda-launcher/compileLinux.md

 ```
 Tested with Qt 6.2.2

-You can install it with the Qt online installer, or with your package manager however you have to make sure you have version 6.2.2 or above (you can check using the `qmake -v` command.
+You can install it with the Qt online installer.
+If you instead use your package manager make sure you have version 6.2.2 or above (check using 'qmake -v').

 ```